OnroerendErfgoed/oeblog/posts/2019/a-different-kind-of-map.rst

 show that adding the sitemap quickly increased our coverage.
 We have not yet reached full coverage for the entire site.
 Currently some 220.000 pages are indexed.
 Google chooses how and when it indexes sitemaps, so we can't predict how long it will take or if it will ever be completed.
+Ourr current observations are that it's been stable ever since reaching the 220.000 mark, even with a slight downward trend.
+This seems to be caused by the cleanup of older links to systems that now redirect to this new image database, but the picture is not completely clear.

 *Search performance for https://beeldbank.onroerenderfgoed.be before and after the sitemap was introduced (mid oktober)*